KKUPC/CliNaP-M_April2022/6_metID/6_metID_README.md

 ![](Figures/RMetID4.JPG)

 ### Performing STOCSY in MATLAB environment
-Now, we are going to use Statistical Total Correlation Spectroscopy (STOCSY) toolbox on MATLAB to identify the correlated resonances of metabolites of interest.
+Now, we are going to use STOCSY toolbox on MATLAB to identify the correlated resonances of metabolites of interest.
 Let's get started with these three signals.

 Open MATLAB on KKUIPL laptop